Stopping a 25-year drinking cycle: Jeremy’s story

 “She said, ‘This is one of those times we talked about.
 Things come up that show how strong your recovery is,’” he said.
 “I realized I didn’t need to go back to the way I was; I could handle it.
 Drinking used to take away the pain, but it was only temporary.
 So, I faced it head on and did what I needed to do.”

 Jeremy’s father also used to struggle with alcohol; he had more than 30 years of sobriety when he died.
-Jeremy said he knows drinking wouldn’t have cancelled all his previous recovery, but he’s proud and grateful he remained sober during such a difficult time.
+Jeremy said he knows drinking wouldn’t have canceled all his previous recovery, but he’s proud and grateful he remained sober during such a difficult time.

 “Drinking wasn’t going to solve anything,” he said.
 “I would’ve let myself down, my wife down, my dad down.”